mehulagg/gitlab/doc/development/documentation/feature_flags.md

 - Say whether it's recommended for production use.
 - Document how to enable and disable it.
 - Add a warning to the user saying that the feature might be disabled.
+- Add a warning to the user saying that the behavior of a feature in development may change or be removed.

 For example, for a feature disabled by default, disabled on GitLab.com, cannot be enabled for a single project, and is not ready for production use: